eliasb/dfdocker/README.md

 Great!
 You have your first client set up.
 But, now, you want to set up a second client.
 How hard is it?

+When you are creating a new client in your computer, you can simply follow all the above steps and everything should work just fine.
+However, you will have to stop the previously running containers from your clients.
+There is a simple command that you can execute to stop all the running containers.
+You will have to execute the following command inside the **"Docker Quickstart Terminal"**:

+    docker stop $(docker ps -a -q)

-You will not be able to follow exactly the same steps again for your new client because your new containers will end up having a conflict with the **Port Numbers**.
+There is only one potential problem.
+If you plan on running the containers from both clients at the same time, you will not be able to follow exactly the same steps again.
+Your new client's containers will end up having a conflict with the **Port Numbers**.

 You will have to make a few small changes on the **docker-compose.yml** file.
 You will have to change the ports for 3 of the containers in order to be able to create your new client's containers.
 It is very simple, though!
 Just redo the step **"3.
 Use Git To Clone This Repo"** inside of your new client's folder.
 Once you have downloaded this Repository, edit the file **docker-compose.yml** with your favorite text editor.